hackle/blogger/src/raw/plain-state-management.md

 You'll see this implementation actually has a familiar syntax, that's because the idea is basically the same, but the implementation is arguably much, much simpler.

 One thing that can be annoying, is updating a single field in a complex and deep state object.
 One might want to call back the tiny, verbose `reducer`s and all sorts of funny ways to combine them to a large reducer.
 However I have never been a fan of such convolution, for the boilerplate is easily made unnecessary with [lens](https://www.npmjs.com/package/tsminilens).
-A succinct side-effect operation as below to close this post. [full code](https://github.com/hackle/Lensta/blob/master/src/appIO.ts)
+A succinct side-effect operation as below. [full code](https://github.com/hackle/Lensta/blob/master/src/appIO.ts)

 ```TypeScript
 // defining lenses